 Getting rid of the mite infestation can be tricky because of the rate of their mating and reproduction cycles.
 Since they lay eggs in succession so quickly, the mature mites must be eradicated first, and then of all their larvae must be killed as well, before reproducing.

-Traditional treatments for sarcoptic mange are chemical-based injections, antiparasitic meds, and topical pesticides—many of which contain neurotoxic ingredients such as doramectin, ivermectin, and amitraz.
-These chemicals, intended to slowly kill the mites, spread throughout your pet’s body during the process and can have neurological and physiological reactions.
+Traditional treatments for sarcoptic mange are injections, antiparasitic meds, and harsh topical pesticides, many of which contain neurotoxic ingredients such as doramectin, ivermectin, and amitraz.
+These toxic chemicals, intended to slowly kill the mites, get into your pet's bloodstream and spread throughout your pet’s body and can have neurological and physiological reactions.

-In many aggressive cases of mange, Wondercide’s skin tonic spray and skin tonic oil have been used successfully as a natural remedy.
+In many aggressive cases of mange, Wondercide’s Skin Tonic spray and Skin Tonic oil have been used successfully as an effective remedy.
 Both the spray and oil contain neem oil, which is known to be a powerful anti miticide.
 The soothing tonic spray also provides a calming relief to your pup’s itchiness.

 The timeline from initial treatment to full recovery can take up to six weeks, depending on both how your pup reacts to the treatment, and what your vet recommends.
 Sarcoptic mange is the more aggressive form of mange, since it’s highly contagious and can spread throughout an entire home.
 This is why it’s best to minimize contact with your dog as much as possible until the mange is cleared up, both for your protection, as well as that of other animals.
 In extreme cases, a quarantine—perhaps in the garage or a spare room—may be necessary.